Carnival holiday may take heat out of Venezuela crisis

-CARACAS (Reuters) - Venezuelans began a week-long national holiday on Thursday as some protests still simmered, but President Nicolas Maduro’s government was hoping the break would take the heat out of the nation’s worst unrest in a decade.
+CARACAS (Reuters) - Venezuelans began a week-long national holiday on Thursday as some protests still simmered but President Nicolas Maduro’s government was hoping the break will take the heat out of the nation’s worst unrest for a decade.

-The 51-year-old successor to Hugo Chavez brought forward by two days a long national holiday weekend for Carnival when Venezuelans traditionally abandon cities and head for Caribbean coast beaches to unwind and party.
+The 51-year-old successor to Hugo Chavez brought forward by two days a long weekend national holiday for Carnival when Venezuelans traditionally abandon cities and head for Caribbean coast beaches to relax and party.

-There will be another day off for the March 5 anniversary of Chavez’s death from cancer, meaning a week-long break that officials hope will dampen student-led street protests.
+There will be another day off for the March 5 anniversary of Chavez’s death from cancer, meaning a week-long break that officials hope will dampen student-led street protests against the government.

 In the capital Caracas, which has seen most of the at least 13 fatalities from this month’s unrest, opposition supporters gathered in wealthy eastern neighborhoods.